Return to sender

 The required postage is the value of postage required for New Zealand Post to carry the item.
 Actual price paid may vary instore.
 The required postage and specifications are subject to change.

 Before sending mail items, make sure your item is safe to send and will be covered if it goes missing or is damaged.
-Make sure you read about Compensation, high risk & prohibited items.
+Make sure you read about compensation, restricted & prohibited items.